freebelion/SWE305/CSoop/README.md

 ﻿## CSoop
-- This is a Console Application project which summarizes the basics of object-oriented programming with C# programmin language.
+- This is a Console Application project which summarizes the basics of object-oriented programming with C# programming language.
-- In this project, I checked the option
-  'Do not use top-level statements', so the main code file **Program.cs** displays the project namespace, **Program** class and **Main** function which is the entry point
+- While creating this project, I checked the option 'Do not use top-level statements', so the main code file **Program.cs** displays the project namespace, **Program** class and **Main** function which is the entry point